xrcollaboratory/xrc-toolkit/README.md

 # XRC Toolkit

-## Students and collaborators: See the [XRC Toolkit wiki](../../wiki) for package development instructions.
+See the [XRC Toolkit wiki](../../wiki) for package development instructions.